scoutant/rpn/README.md

 In addition to Kotlin we experiment here another new feature : _VectorDrawable_.
 The icons and authored with Inkscape and we converted to Android vector drawable xml format with following converter : http://a-student.github.io/SvgToVectorDrawableConverter.Web

 # Version history

+## 1.2 2020/04 Android 10 and AndroidX Jetpack refactoring

+and Github CI test and build

+## 1.1 2018/10 Android 9

 ## 1.0 2017/06